Ensuring Data Quality in AI

 Feature Encoding

-Feature encoding is turning categories or labels into numerical format so a computer can understand and use them.
+Feature encoding is turning categories or labels into a numerical format so a computer can understand and use them.
 For example, if you have colors like red, blue, and green, you change them into numbers like 1 for red, 2 for blue, and 3 for green.
 This way, an AI system can easily work with these categories in its calculations.

 Handling Missing Data, Outliers, and Duplicates